Princeton45/evpn-vxlan-gitops/README.md

 ### iBGP with route reflectors

-The overlay runs **iBGP in a single AS (65001)**.
-Because iBGP requires a full mesh (`n(n-1)/2` sessions), the spines act as **route reflectors**: leaves peer only with the spines, which reflect EVPN routes between leaves.
+The overlay runs iBGP in a single AS (65001).
+Because iBGP requires a full mesh (`n(n-1)/2` sessions), the spines act as route reflectors: leaves peer only with the spines, which reflect EVPN routes between leaves.
 A new leaf adds two sessions (one per spine) instead of one per existing leaf.
 (An eBGP-everywhere design with a unique AS per device is the common hyperscaler alternative; this lab uses OSPF + iBGP + RR for clarity.)

 ### Distributed anycast gateway

-Every leaf hosts the **same** SVI IP and anycast MAC for a given subnet (e.g. `10.1.10.1` on both leaves), so a host's default gateway is always local to its leaf — first-hop routing happens on the directly-connected switch with no hair-pinning.
+Every leaf hosts the same SVI IP and anycast MAC for a given subnet (e.g. `10.1.10.1` on both leaves), so a host's default gateway is always local to its leaf — first-hop routing happens on the directly-connected switch with no hair-pinning.
 A workload can move between leaves without its gateway IP or MAC changing.

 > One consequence worth knowing: because the anycast gateway IP is identical on every leaf, a remote-host ping sourced *from* a leaf's anycast SVI will not return (the remote leaf answers locally, owning the same IP).
 Host-to-host traffic works normally; switch-sourced testing must use a unique per-leaf loopback.
 This is why verification relies on control-plane assertions rather than a leaf-sourced data-plane ping.